We have increased our VISA® fraud security to better serve you!

 - Call us or log into Online Banking and choose "Additional Services" if you will be traveling out of state, internationally or outside of your normal usage area to submit a Travel Notification.
 This will ensure your transactions will be processed during your travel.

-- Contact us immediately if you believe your VISA® credit or debit card, ATM Card or PIN has been lost, stolen or compromised.
+- Contact us immediately if you believe your VISA® credit card or PIN has been lost, stolen or compromised.

 - Regularly review your statement(s) or online banking account for unauthorized transactions and contact us immediately if you discover fraudulent activity.